A — Anxiety: A Nervous System Perspective | The A–Z of Stress & Anxiety

 At a physiological level, anxiety reflects a nervous system oriented toward detection and protection.
 The body shifts into a state of readiness.
 Attention narrows.
 Energy is mobilised.
 The system prepares to respond.

-This does not require a visible danger.
-Modern stressors are often abstract, prolonged, and cumulative.
-Financial pressure.
-Responsibility for others.
-Ongoing uncertainty.
-Unresolved emotional load.
 The nervous system does not distinguish neatly between physical threat and psychological demand.
-It responds to the overall pattern.
+It responds to the overall pattern of pressure.

-Stress chemistry plays a role here.
+Stress chemistry also plays a role.
 When activation becomes sustained, recovery becomes harder.
-Sleep may be lighter.
+Sleep may become lighter.
 Blood sugar regulation may become less stable.
-Energy can feel inconsistent.
-These physiological shifts then feed back into mood, concentration, and tolerance.
+Energy can fluctuate.
+These physiological shifts feed back into mood, concentration, and tolerance.

 Psychologically, anxiety often reflects a loss of internal safety.
-When the system does not feel settled, the mind searches for certainty.
-It plans, analyses, and rehearses in an attempt to regain control.
+When the system does not feel settled, the mind attempts to regain control through planning, analysing, rehearsing, and scanning for potential problems.
 This is not a flaw.
 It is a protective strategy.

-Over time, these patterns can reinforce each other.
-Activation increases vigilance.
-Vigilance increases mental load.
+Over time these patterns can reinforce each other.
+Increased pressure narrows attention.
+Narrowed attention increases mental load.
 Mental load increases exhaustion.
-Exhaustion reduces resilience.
-The loop tightens.
+Exhaustion further reduces capacity.

-Understanding this does not remove anxiety.
-But it changes how it is interpreted.
+Understanding this does not remove anxiety immediately.
+But it changes how the experience is interpreted.
 Anxiety becomes information rather than a verdict.

 How This Fits Within the Mind Works Framework